Select Page

-Quirky Paintbrush is taking a break.
+Quirky Paintbrush is coming back with a new name

-I made the difficult decision to put a hold on my yarn dyeing business in 2020 as I didn’t have a dedicated space for dyeing.
-I now have a wonderful new studio, so I’m building things up again and will be relaunching with a new website and new name.
-Watch this space!
+I put a hold on my yarn dyeing business in 2020 as I didn’t have a dedicated space for dyeing.

 Workshops